-UCB Capital Management Limited
+UCB Stock Brokerage Limited

-UCB Capital Management Limited is a subsidiary company of United Commercial Bank Limited.
+UCB Stock Brokerage Limited is a subsidiary company of United Commercial Bank Limited.
 The activities of the company include brokerage service, margin loan etc. The company is carrying out its activities under the license from both Dhaka Stock Exchange Ltd. and Chittagong Stock Exchange Ltd.

-United Commercial Bank Limited holds 51,34,999 nos. of shares of UCB Capital Management Limited with face value of Tk.
-100 each which is equivalent to 99.99998% of total shares of the company.
+UCBL holds 19,999,999 nos. of shares of UCB Stock Brokerage Limited with face value of Tk.
+100 each which

-UCB Investment Limited
+• UCB Investment Limited

-UCB Investment Limited was incorporated in Bangladesh as a private limited company with limited liability as on 3 August of 2011 under Companies Act 1994.
+UCB Investment Limited was incorporated in Bangladesh as a private limited company with limited liability as on 3 August of 2011 under Companies Act 1994 also, the Company has obtained Merchant Banking license from the Bangladesh Securities and Exchange Commission on 05 October 2020.
 The principal objective of the company is to carry out full-fledged merchant banking activities in Bangladesh i.e. portfolio management, share transfer agent, fund management to issue in the capital and security market, underwrite, manage and distribute the issue of stock shares, bonds and other securities.